polygamma/aurman/README.md

   - Distinction between explicitly and implicitly installed packages.
   - Lets users see and edit all needed PKGBUILDs before starting AUR package building.
   - Fetching of needed PGP keys for package building.
-  - Pacman --search for repo and AUR packages (AUR results sorted by popularity).
+  - Pacman --search for repo and AUR packages (results sorted by popularity).
   - Search function supports regex for searching the AUR the first span of at least two consecutive non-regex characters being used.
 These results will be filtered by the regex expression afterwards.
   - Differentiate between the sources of packages in case of identical names in different known repos and/or the AUR.